shichiro-nakahara/docs/README.md

-# Aztec Protocol Documentation
+# Nata Network Protocol Documentation

-You can view the latest successful build here. https://docs.aztec.network
+You can view the latest successful build here. https://docs.natanetwork.io/

 Built with docusaurus.